mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 I also missed that the A320I-K supports a maximum of 32 GB of RAM.
 If I want to expand storage, the server might become RAM-bound because ZFS is so memory intensive.

-If I were doing it again, I'd go with the Gigabyte B550I.
-It's $50 more, but it supports 64 GB of RAM, and it has an extra M.2 slot, so I could add a SLOG disk if I ever wanted one.
+If I were doing it again, I'd go with the [Gigabyte B550I](https://www.newegg.com/gigabyte-b550i-aorus-pro-ax/p/N82E16813145222).
+It's $50 more, but it supports 64 GB of RAM, and it has an extra M.2 slot, and it LAN port supports 2.5 Gbps speeds.

 ### Case